G-S9N6DX06CF

 Becoming independent from mother, becoming a master hunter

 But there is more to the hunting dynamics of the world's fastest land animal.
-Speed is only a part of the cheetah’s tactic.
+Speed is only part of the cheetah’s tactic.

-Just as important is the ability to change direction very quickly to catch prey like small antelopes that are proficient at turning quickly.
+Just as important is the ability to change direction very quickly to catch prey, like small antelopes that are proficient at turning quickly.

 how big is a cheetah?

-The cheetah chases comprise two phases: The initial rapid acceleration starts catch up with prey, followed by the prey-specific slowing period.
+The cheetah chases comprise two phases: The initial rapid acceleration starts to catch up with prey, followed by the prey-specific slowing period.

 What is a cheetah?